 Facilitators: Ilsa Govan, M.A. & Tilman Smith

 This workshop has been approved for the following:

-Note: No refunds will be given for any reason 7 days prior to the workshop date, although you are welcome to gift your registration "seat" to a colleague or friend.
+*No refunds for any reason 7 days prior to the workshop (October 21st, 2021), although you are welcome to gift your seat to a colleague.*